Top 21 Ideas to Prepare for Back To School

 The carefree days of summer are winding down.
-Back To School begins now and it’s an exciting time of the year.
-Hello teachers, hello books!
-For parents and kids alike, it’s time to look forward to a productive school year.
+Back To School starts now and it’s an exciting time of the year.
+Hello teachers, hello friends, hello books!
+For parents and kids alike, it’s time to look forward to an exciting and productive school year.
 To reduce stress all around, the key is getting organized.
-To help, the NJ Kids team has come up with top ideas for school readiness:
+To help, NJ Kids has come up with great ideas for school readiness:

-1. Start early.
-Establish bedtime routine a week or two before school starts.
+1. Start early and establish a bedtime routine a week or two before school starts.

 2. Buy a reliable alarm clock, and get them used to waking up on their own.
 No snoozing or just 5 more minutes!

 3. Organize clothes drawers.
+Have your child participate and try on the clothes.
 Take out those items that do not fit.
-Usually, half the clothes don’t fit after a summer growth spurt.
-Donate to others in need, to a younger child, or to an organization.
+After a summer growth spurt, half the clothing will bound to be too small, too tight, or too short.
+Donate to others in need, to a younger child, or to a local organization.

 4. Have a designated desk or table just for homework.
-Organize the homework area equipped with pencils, pens, markers, glue, index cards, computer, and printer.
-Okay, this sounds like a home office, but it may make them take work seriously.
+Organize the homework area with the proper school supplies - pencils, pens, markers, glue, highlighters, index cards, computer, and printer.
+Okay, this sounds like a home office, but it may make them take their school work seriously.

 5. Organize the backpack.
 Make use of all its compartments.
 Pack heavier items closest to the center of the back.
 Go through the pack with your child weekly, and remove unneeded items to keep it light.
 The backpack should not weigh more than 10%-15% of a child’s weight.